I lost my laptop (gray with blue cover, 900X3L)

 BCIA is located in an enclave of Chaoyang District - 32 km northeast of Beijing - accessible by (a) the Airport Expressway, a 20-km toll road leading straight to Terminals 1 & 2; (b) the 2d Airport Expressway toll road leading directly to Terminal 3.

-With over 83 million passengers annually, and three very long runways, Beijing Capital International Airport is hub for Air China, China Southern, and Hainan Airlines, and is served by a host of domestic and foreign airlines offering numerous direct and connecting flights to all points of the globe.
+With 94.4M passengers in 2016, and three long runways, Beijing Capital International Airport is hub for Air China, China Southern, China Easern, Hainan, Shanghai & Shenzhen airlines, and is served by a host of domestic and foreign airlines offering numerous direct and connecting flights to all points of the globe.